iams3cond/misc/handouts/intellij/testing.md

 ### Executing the tests in `TestCalculator`

 Now we want to run this test class to see if the assertions we make in our `@Test` methods hold.
-Running this is a lot like running your programs in IntelliJ -- that is you will need to create a run JUnit run-configuration for the class your trying to test.
+Doing so is a lot like running ordinary programs in IntelliJ -- that is, you will need to create a JUnit specific run-configuration for the class (or classes) you're trying to test.

 To do so, first select new configuration: